 - i.
 Any equine welfare concerns whilst on site at Thoroughbred public auction houses should be reported in a timely fashion to the welfare officer, who can be contacted via the Control Office at Tattersalls; or the ID veterinary surgeons at Goffs.
 All participants are reminded that sales complexes are public spaces and the presentation and sale of Thoroughbreds serves as the racing and breeding industry's 'shop window'. - ii.
 If a veterinary surgeon recommends that a horse requires medicinal treatment, which would require declaration at the rostrum immediately prior to sale, then this should not be withheld from the horse. - iii.
-The vital signs (health markers) of the horse should be monitored daily, in particular the temperature, which can be obtained via rectal thermometer or by scanning to check for a biothermal microchip (Thoroughbreds born from 2023 onwards).
+The vital signs (health markers) of the horse should be monitored daily, in particular the temperature, which can be obtained via rectal thermometer or by scanning to check for a biothermal microchip (Thoroughbreds born in GB from 2023 and Ireland from 2024 onwards).
 This is especially important if the horse was transported for a prolonged period to the sales complex. - iv.
 Vendors, consignors and breeders should monitor all horses in their draft for signs of fatigue or being footsore, especially foals.
 They should be managed to preserve energy levels, where possible.
 A minimum of at least one uninterrupted rest period of 30 minutes daily, taken during normal working hours, for every full day the horse is resident at the sales complex is recommended, so that horses are able to rest and potentially lie down; have free access to hay and water; and be able to urinate on straw.
-If foals are becoming tired and/or footsore, then

-- additional/a longer rest period(s) should be given.
+If foals are becoming tired and/or footsore, then additional/a longer rest period(s) should be given.
 The bit should be removed from the horse's mouth during this rest period and at frequent intervals during the day.
-This should optimise the welfare, demeanour and sale expectations of every horse. - v.
+This should optimise the welfare, demeanour and sale expectations of every horse.

+- v.
+In extreme weather conditions, such as heat waves, storms (high winds or torrential rain) or snow, it may be inadvisable to show horses continuously or to lunge them.
+It may be necessary for horses to be rested, or for them to take shade or shelter until peak temperatures have reduced, or conditions have abated. - vi.
 If horses begin to resent the frequency at which they are being shown, taken in and out of their stable, or are reluctant to load or unload horseboxes, only reasonable and sympathetic measures should be used to encourage them.
-Where space constraints, layout of facilities and staffing levels permit, a dedicated member of staff may hold horses who are reluctant to enter stables outside, or allow them to graze in-hand for a short period. - vi.
+Where space constraints, layout of facilities and staffing levels permit, a dedicated member of staff may hold horses who are reluctant to enter stables outside, or allow them to graze in-hand for a short period. - vii.
 Staff should be suitably experienced at handling young and fit horses, particularly where colts may be stabled and shown in close proximity to fillies in oestrus.
 Particular care is required in congested areas for people and other horses, such as the chute to the sales ring and in the queue for the lunging rings.